Modernizing patent filing with DOCX

 Update: The USPTO has issued a federal register notice delaying the effective date of the non-DOCX surcharge fee from January 1, 2022 to January 1, 2023, giving applicants more time to adjust to filing their patent applications in DOCX format.
 Sections of this blog have been updated to reflect the delayed effective date of the surcharge.

 At the USPTO, we are continuously working to modernize and streamline our patent application systems.
-As part of that ongoing effort, you can now file patent application-related documents in DOCX format through EFS-Web, Private PAIR, and Patent Center.
+As part of that ongoing effort, you can now file patent application-related documents in DOCX format through EFS-Web and Patent Center.
 Keep reading to learn more about DOCX, its benefits, and opportunities to provide feedback on implementation.

 DOCX is a word-processing file format supported by many popular applications, such as Microsoft Word, Google Docs, and LibreOffice.
 As an open standard format, DOCX offers a safe and stable basis for authoring and processing intellectual property documents.